Medical-Models-Jonathon-Clifford/medical-models-ui/README.md

 Next.js service for the frontend of the Medical Models application.

 If you're interested in the architecture of Medical Models at a high level.
 Look here - [medical-models-system-documentation](https://github.com/Medical-Models-Jonathon-Clifford/medical-models-system-documentation).
-You'll find system diagrams, descriptions and only one UML diagram!
+You'll find system diagrams, descriptions and only one entity-relationship diagram!

 If you want to see the other services, find them here: